Skip to main content

 About

-Operation Octo is a single player survival strategy game.
+Operation Octo is a single player survival strategy game with a comedy theme.
 It was developed by Klub Kofta and was released on September 10, 2025.
 It received overwhelmingly positive reviews from players.

 Dr. Odin, a hyper-intelligent octopus, is on a conquest against sunken skeletons.
 High-tech turrets are at his aid: Pistol Shrimp!
 Navy Seal!
 Death Ray!
 Deploy 'em, guard 'em, and collect more of 'em!
 Travel across unique biomes and put the dead to rest.